Ready for Your Dream Home? Buying a Manufactured Home Pros and Cons

 Financing

 Buying a mobile home today can be just as easy as buying a site-built home, but buyers may have to approach the loan process differently.
-Home Direct agents are trained to help buyers navigate the waters of manufactured home financing, and can assist buyers to identify the steps needed to find appropriate financing.
+Home Direct agents are trained to help buyers navigate the waters of manufactured home financing and can assist buyers to identify the steps needed to find appropriate financing.

-As with any potential home purchase, the buyer's creditworthiness, employment and tax records, debt to income ratio, and down payment must meet lender guidelines.
+As with any potential home purchase, the buyer's creditworthiness, employment, and tax records, debt-to-income ratio, and down payment must meet lender guidelines.
 In the case of a mobile home purchase, both the lot and the manufacturer must also be acceptable in the view of the lender.

 There are many types of loans available to buyers of manufactured housing, including VA, FHA, and conventional mortgages.
-Additionally, in rural areas, buyers might have access to mortgages offered through the U.S. Department of Agriculture, and there are loans that specifically target members of Indian tribes for purchase of manufactured homes.
+Additionally, in rural areas, buyers might have access to mortgages offered through the U.S. Department of Agriculture, and there are loans that specifically target members of Indian tribes for the purchase of manufactured homes.

 The Cons of Modular Housing